For Parents and Guardians

 Family Respite Reimbursement Program

 Respite Reimbursement Program is designed to provide funds in order to help provide people who live at home and their families access to respite services and goods deemed appropriate to meet the needs of the person being served.
 The program is designed to assist family members by giving them some relief from full-time caregiving and may also potentially assist in reimbursement for opportunities that increase social interactions for people with developmental disabilities.
 Funding is intended to complement, not supplement, other support and assistance programs.
+People may apply for up to $3,000 of reimbursement per year.
+Additionally, there is emergency reimbursement that may be awarded once per lifetime per family and is separate from the $3,000 cap.

 For more info, please contact Nicole Struse at firstname.lastname@example.org